 The wide coverage in the first two years (Part I of the Engineering Tripos) is one of the distinguishing features of Engineering at Cambridge.
 It is intended to provide students with a good grounding in scientific and engineering principles as preparation for a professional career that may take many turns as technology develops.
 Trinity has one of the largest groups of Engineering students and Fellows amongst the Cambridge Colleges.
 Unlike almost all other colleges, Trinity’s Engineering fellows cover the entire range of disciplines within Part I of the Engineering Tripos.
 This breadth means that undergraduates will be taught by a senior fellow of the college, an expert in the field, for around 90% of the first and second year subjects, with the remainder being undertaken by graduate students and Post-Doctoral researchers.

-The College currently has seven teaching Fellows in Engineering:
+The College currently has six teaching Fellows in Engineering:

 - Dr Adam Boies – Energy and Environmental Engineering

 - Dr Hugh Hunt – Dynamic Systems & Vibrations

 - Professor Matthew Juniper – Thermodynamics and Fluid Mechanics

 - Dr Per Ola Kristensson – Intelligent Interactive Systems